teamreflex/cosmo-web/README.md

-# cosmo-web
+# cosmo-web (Apollo)

 This project aims to build a web based version of [Modhaus](https://www.mod-haus.com/)' **[Cosmo: the Gate](https://play.google.com/store/apps/details?id=com.modhaus.cosmo)** mobile application, replicate its core features as close as possible, and add new features on top.

 <details>
   <summary><b>Scope</b></summary>

-  - Account registration is out of scope.
+  - Account registration.
 There's too much that goes into the onboarding process, not worth the effort.
-  - Account settings updates are out of scope.
+  - Account settings.
 There's not enough in there to adjust right now.
-  - Purchasing objekts is out of scope due to Apple/Google services being used.
+  - Purchasing objekts.
+Apple/Google services are used.
 </details>

 <details>